I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setvertexshaderdecl.md

 ## -remarks
 <p>After setting the vertex shader declaration, all of the drawing operations use that declaration until another declaration is selected.</p>

-<p>After setting the vertex shader declaration, all of the drawing operations use that declaration until another declaration is selected.</p>

 ## -requirements
 <table>
 <tr>